duck511/Lonely-Valley/index.md

 Lonely Valley is a 7 Days to Die multiplayer server dedicated to PvE play.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+It is hosted on a dedicated server in [Online.net](https://online.net/en) [DC3 datacentre](https://www.scaleway.com/en/pdf/scaleway-dc3.pdf) near Paris, France.
+Fast connectivity, octa-core processor and a large RAM allocation helps to maintain a pleasant gaming experience.

+The server has a variety of mods and facilities keeping the game experience tuned to the needs of PvE players.
+It is designated as a **Quiet Server** where the players respect each others right to play without interference.

+## Server Rules

+The rules described below must be followed by every player.
+We try to maintain a pleasant gaming environment for everyone, without the need for constant intrusive moderation.
+This means that any failure to adhere to Server Rules will result in a ban.
+Please remember this and do not complain when the hammer lands on you.

-### Markdown
+### Behaviour Rules

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for